eiokonji/Word-Game/README.md

-# Word-Game

-Final Project for CS 211 at Northwestern University Word game application inspired by Wordle (a popular wordplay game).
+# Final Project for CS 211 at Northwestern University

+Wordplay application inspired by Wordle where the user has a limited number of guesses to determine a randomly chosen five letter word.
+The tiles would light up different colors (green, grey, yellow) depending on the correctness of each letter in the user's guess.
 Built using ge211 (https://tov.github.io/ge211/), a game engine in C++.